Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Materials and Methods

 \subsection{Microscopy Dataset}

-In order to measure characteristic features for specific cell types, the open access repository Neuromorpho.org \cite{ascoli2007neuromorpho} was used, for comprehensive range of cellular reconstructions available.
-We downloaded and analysed three dimensional reconstructions of 3,598 brain cells, from mouse, rat, monkey, and human, in the form of SWC files.
-The "SWC" encodes for the last names of its initial designers Ed Stockley, Howard Wheal, and Robert Cannon and is an ASCII text-based file that describes three-dimensional neuronal or glial morphology.
+In order to measure characteristic features for specific cell types, the open access repository Neuromorpho.org \cite{ascoli2007neuromorpho} which has a comprehensive range of cellular reconstructions available was used.
+We downloaded and analysed three dimensional reconstructions of 11,850 brain cells, from mouse, rat, monkey, and human, in the form of SWC files \footnote{The "SWC" encodes for the last names of its initial designers Ed Stockley, Howard Wheal, and Robert Cannon and is an ASCII text-based file that describes three-dimensional neuronal or glial morphology.}.
 The SWC file defines a set of labelled nodes connected by edges characterizing the three-dimensional structure of each cell Fig.\ref{fig:mesh0}.

-The cells acquired were representative of eight cell types: microglia, astrocyte, pyramidal, granule, purkinje, glutamatergic, gabaergic, and basket cells, from mouse/rat (N=1,358), monkey (N=948), and human (N=1,292).
-Although the NeuroMorpho database contains over 270,000 cellular reconstructions, only 4,278 satisfied our inclusion criteria: healthy controls; having complete reconstruction of all the dendrites; containing full information about diameters and angles; and being three-dimensional reconstructions.
-Of these, 680 did not pass our visual inspection on the quality of the reconstruction and were excluded.
-Our quality assessment criteria include: consistent estimates of dendritic diameters (e.g., most of the 680 reconstructions had a fixed nominal diameter for all the branches instead of the real one); continuity of the cellular processes; minimal reconstruction artifacts (e.g., most of the 680 reconstructions had artifactual shrinkage in the Z direction).
+Nine representative cell-types were acquired: microglia, astrocyte, oligodendrocyte, pyramidal, granule, purkinje, glutamatergic, gabaergic, and basket cells, from mouse/rat (N=9,001), monkey (N=525), and human (N=2,324).
+Although the NeuroMorpho database contains over 270,000 cellular reconstructions, only 11,850 satisfied our inclusion criteria: healthy controls; having complete reconstruction of soma and all the dendrites; containing information about diameters and angles; and being 3D reconstructions (see Supplementary Fig.1).
+Our quality assessment criteria include: consistent estimates of dendritic diameters (e.g., most of the rejected reconstructions had a fixed nominal diameter for all the branches instead of the real one); continuity of the cellular processes.

-To reveal the skeletal structure of the cells, dendritic spines (small protrusions situated on neuronal dendrites, providing synaptic connections) were not included in the cellular reconstructions analysed to avoid them to bias the statistics of the overall cellular morphology, e.g. drastically shortening the branch length and increasing the branch order.
+Despite their essential role in synaptic formation and the brains micro connectivity, dendritic spines (small protrusions on neuronal dendrites that form synaptic connections) were largely absent from the reconstructions.
+Furthermore, their inclusion biases the statistical analysis of overall cellular morphology, such as artificially reducing branch length and inflating branch order.
+As a result, for all reconstructions spines were identified (if present) and removed.
+Additionally, due to the inconsistency in axonal reconstructions (axons largely being absent or heavily truncated) in the reconstructions, they were not considered in the analysis (if axonal components were present, they were identified from the swc format and removed from the reconstruction).
+As a result, the statistics of the projections are for dendritic projections only.